Robust Quantitative Comparative Statics for a Multimarket Paradox: Maximum Profit Loss of An Individual Firm

 \end{theorem} This is our main result.
 It shows that no firm loses more than $25\%$ of current profits.
 This bound is \emph{robust} in the sense that it holds for an entire class of games and parameters, that is, in order to arrive at this bound the modeler only needs to know that price shocks are nonnegative, inverse demand functions are affine, and cost technologies are convex.

 To prove the statement, we first establish uniqueness of equilibria and that a price shock $\delta\geq 0$ causes the price on every market to increase, and that in this favorable setting every firm increases its total quantity.
 Using these insights into the effect of the price shock, for any given firm $i$ we can identify a market where this firm suffers the relatively strongest loss and use this to bound $\frac{u_i^\delta(y)}{u_i(x)}$.
-This proves the theorem, as $\gamma^u(G,\delta)$ is the minimum of this fraction across all firms. \begin{lemma}[Uniqueness of equilibria] Let $x$ and $y$ be equilibria of some game $G$.
-Then $x=y$. \end{lemma} \begin{proof} As a first step of the proof, we show that on every market $m$, $x_m = y_m$.
+This proves the theorem, as $\gamma^u(G,\delta)$ is the minimum of this fraction across all firms.
+The following lemma follows easily by the fact that our games are exact (concave) potential games over a convex and compact strategy space, see~\citet{Monderer96}.
+We give here an alternative combinatorial proof and some of the ideas will be used later on. \begin{lemma}[Uniqueness of equilibria] Let $x$ and $y$ be equilibria of some game $G$.
+Then $x=y$. \end{lemma} \proof As a first step of the proof, we show that on every market $m$, $x_m = y_m$.
 Let $M^+:=\{m\in M:x_m<y_m\}$ and assume for a contradiction that $M^+\neq \emptyset$.
 Then, there is a firm $i$ with $\sum_{m\in M^+}{(y_{i,m}-x_{i,m})}>0$ and a market $m\in M^+$ with $y_{i,m}>x_{i,m}\geq 0$.
 It follows from the equilibrium definition that in $y$ firm $i$'s marginal cost and marginal revenue on $m$ are equal, i.e.,